Date: 16 Oct 1909

 Whilst there Jane Hatcher's husband said that Jane Hatcher gave him the key to their house and their purse of money saying that he had better look after them and that she was going out of the pub but would be back in a minute.

-He said that he waited an hour for her to return but she didn't and then he went home and she didn't come home all night.
+He said that he waited an hour for her to return but said that she didn't, and so he he then went home himself, and said that she didn't come home all night.

 Jane Hatcher's husband said that they had been on the best of terms and that day had taken 1s.
 6d. for salt although the purse had only had 2 and 1/4d. in it and he didn't know where the remainder had gone.